Pavel Molchanov: Biography

 In July 1931, conducting programme of the International Polar Year, German scientists invited him to take part in an expedition into the Arctic onboard LZ 127 Graf Zeppelin and launch his radiosondes in polar latitudes.
 Twelve sondes were prepared for that purpose at Pavlovsk Observatory under Molchanov's leadership and successfully launched, conducting the first aerological observations in the Arctic.
 Molchanov also participated in first Soviet stratospheric balloon ascents (1933–34).

 Since 1935 serial production of radiosondes was started in Leningrad.
 Molchanov's radiosonde construction was so perfect technically, that it was used until 1958 without any significant changes, providing sufficient accuracy of measurements, regularity and stability.

 In August 1941, Molchanov was arrested by Stalin's secret police.
-During transport on a prison barge on Lake Ladoga, Molchanov was shot while attempting to climb a ladder to get fresh air.
+During transport on a prison barge on Lake Ladoga, Molchanov was shot.
+Allegedly this occurred when he attempted to climb a ladder to get fresh air.

 Soviet Oceanographic Ice-Class Research Vessel Professor Molchanov, operated since 1983, was named in his honor.